12 water slides to get you through Tucson's sweltering summer

 Admission to the city’s public pools is free this summer for all.
 Recreational swimming is available on Saturdays and Sundays from 11 a.m. to 5 p.m.
 Weekday hours vary by location.

-- Clements Pool, 8155 E. Poinciana Dr.: Located in Lincoln Regional Park, Clements Pool has a beach entry, diving board, a 144-foot water slide, shade structure and grassy area.
-Weekday hours: Monday through Thursday, 11 a.m. to 3 p.m. and 6:30 to 8:30 p.m.
+Clements Pool, 8155 E. Poinciana Dr.: Located in Lincoln Regional Park, Clements Pool has a beach entry, diving board, a 144-foot water slide, shade structure and grassy area.
+Weekday hours: Monday through Thursday, 11 a.m. to 3 p.m. and 6:30-8:30 p.m.

 Pima County public pools